travel-tips

 Don't Forget About Siesta Time

 Shops (except big chains) often close from about 2 pm to 5 pm.
-Don’t plan your shopping spree during siesta, or you’ll be left staring at closed shutters.
+Don't plan your shopping spree during siesta, or you'll be staring at closed shutters.
+Restaurants may also close between lunch (ending around 4 pm) and dinner service (starting around 8 pm).

 Don't Order Sangria

-Okay, so we do this a lot whenever we rent one, but we do it with our eyes wide open.
-We won’t tell you absolutely not to, but do it knowing that it’s an easy fine if caught by the local police.
+We do this a lot whenever we rent one, but we do it with our eyes wide open.
+We won't tell you absolutely not to, but do it knowing that it's an easy fine if caught by the local police.
+The fine is 200 euros.

 Don't Touch the Produce at Markets

-In local markets, it’s considered rude to handle fruits or vegetables yourself.
-Let the vendor pick them for you, they know what’s freshest, and if you prefer a different one, rather point and ask for it than get shouted at in Spanish and not know what you did wrong.
+In local markets, it's considered rude to handle fruits or vegetables yourself.
+Let the vendor pick them for you.
+They know what's freshest.
+If you prefer a different one, point and ask rather than grabbing.

 Don't Dump Your Trash Any Time